Top Links

 Olympus LS-11 RecorderRecording on the move?

 Need to record high-quality speech while out-and-about?
-Take a look at the Olympus LS-11 Linear Voice Recorder.
-Records in broadcast-quality, and is ideal for journalists, podcasters, broadcasters and musicians.
+Take a look at the Olympus LS range of Linear Voice Recorders.
+These record in broadcast-quality, and are ideal for journalists, podcasters, broadcasters and musicians.

-Small, powerful, and easy to use - See our full review, and samples of actual recordings, go to our Olympus LS-11 Review
+Small, powerful, and easy to use – See our full review, and samples of actual recordings: Olympus LS-5 Review ; Olympus LS-11 Review

 Voice recording FAQ: